 How to help your child positively cope with IBD

-Children diagnosed with IBD may cope with physical symptoms on a daily basis, but their mental and emotional well-being is equally important.
-Just as there are effective physical treatments available, there are ways to address these mental health effects of IBD.
+Children diagnosed with IBD may cope with physical symptoms daily, but their mental and emotional well-being is equally important.
+Just as there are effective physical treatments available, there are ways to address mental health effects of IBD.

 Healthy goals for children with IBD include: